CareDailyAI/docs/synthetic_apis/trends.md

 ## Inputs

-Trends are typically captured internally by bots.
-When a trend is finished processing, an additional data stream message is distributed internally with the update trend info to allow any interested microservices to perform higher-level calculations.
+Trends are typically captured internally by bots through `signals.trends.capture()`.
+Trends are not captured while the `occupancy` state variable has `override` set to `"True"`.
+When a trend is finished processing, an additional data stream message (`trend_processed`, carrying the trend data plus `trend_id` and `trend_category`) is distributed internally to allow any interested microservices to perform higher-level calculations.
 For example, a microservice might observe the change in trends over the past few days, and alert if trends have been going in a bad direction.

 #### Create or Update a trend